 Tivoli's founder, Georg Carstensen, was an inventive gentleman.
 He is probably best known today for having founded Tivoli.
 He did that back in 1843, but a few years before that he also had his own magazine about literature, art and music - a kind of magazine about what was "up to date".
 He called this magazine FIGARO.

-Figaro is named after Tivoli's founder Georg Carstensen's magazine from 1840 of the same name - see the original front page here to the right.
+The seafood bistro Figaro is thus named after Tivoli's founder Georg Carstensen's magazine from 1841 of the same name.

-The name Figaro is thus a tribute to two of the key people in the creation of Tivoli, and from the restaurant there is a view of the statues of both Georg Carsten and Hans Christian Lumbye.
+The name Figaro is therefore a tribute to two of the key figures in the creation of Tivoli, and from the restaurant there is a view of statues of both Georg Carsten and Hans Christian Lumbye.

 Figaro is located in one of the newer buildings in the old garden.
-The building dates from around 1960, and it was designed by Simon Henningsen - son of the somewhat better known architect Poul Henningsen, who became especially known for the PH lamp.
+The building is from around 1960, and it was designed by Simon Henningsen - son of the somewhat better-known architect Poul Henningsen, who was especially known for the PH Lamp.

-However, Simon Henningsen was also really good at drawing lamps, which he, among other things, proved with the Tivoli Lamp, which is designed to reflect both light and Tivoli's fireworks at the same time.
+However, Simon Henningsen was also really good at designing lamps, which he, among other things, proven with the Tivoli Lamp, which is designed to reflect both light and Tivoli's fireworks at the same time.

-The Tiovli Lamp was originally designed for one of Tivoli's former restaurants, Divan 2, but the lamp has of course also found a place in Figaro.
+The Tivoli Lamp was originally designed for one of Tivoli's former restaurants, Divan 2, but the lamp has of course also found a place in several places in Figaro.

-Figaro enters the history of Tivoli when the doors open for the first time in the spring of 2021.
+Figaro became part of Tivoli's history when the doors opened for the first time in the spring of 2021.